Study level

 Description

-The course aims to give a first general introduction of physics to the biological sciences and to put in context the use of modern physics concepts, methods and approaches to describe biological systems and their complexity from the molecular to the cellular scale.
-It is thus necessary to understand the central role of physics for a century now to learn today the principles of organization and dynamics of living and complex matter (from the cell to populations of individuals).
-At the same time it is necessary to understand that biological systems represent a new opportunity for physicists to learn more about the complexity of living matter and its capacity for self-organization, regulation and control with a view also to new biomimetic applications.
+The course aims to provide an initial general introduction to physics as it relates to the biological sciences, and to put into context the use of modern physics concepts, methods and approaches to describe biological systems and their complexity, from the molecular to the cellular scale.
+This means understanding the central role that physics has played over the past century in learning about the organization and dynamics of complex living matter (from cells to populations of individuals).
+At the same time, we need to understand that biological systems represent a new opportunity for physicists to learn more about the complexity of living matter and its capacity for self-organization, regulation and control, with an eye also to new biomimetic applications.

 Objectives

-• Apply the knowledge acquired in physics (mechanics, thermodynamics, fluid dynamics, electromagnetism, ...) in order to describe biological phenomena from the molecular to the cellular scale in a quantitative way, understand what is a biological cell, its molecular components and its main functions.
+- Apply knowledge acquired in physics (mechanics, thermodynamics, fluid dynamics, electromagnetism, etc.) to describe biological phenomena from the molecular to the cellular scale in a quantitative way, understanding what a biological cell is, its molecular components and its main functions.

-• Study new concepts for fundamental physics: molecular switches and motors, thermodynamics of small systems, active systems, stochastic systems, regulation, information, evolution, ...
+- Study new concepts for fundamental physics: molecular switches and motors, thermodynamics of small systems, active systems, stochastic systems, regulation, information, evolution, etc.

-• To learn that the great achievements of modern biology had an origin and a development by ideas and tools of physics.
+- Learn that the great achievements of modern biology originated and developed with ideas and tools from physics.

-• Learn the principles and experimental methods of physics used to measure the physicochemical properties of cells down to the individual molecule scale.
+- Learn the principles and experimental methods of physics used to measure the physico-chemical properties of cells down to the scale of the individual molecule.

-• Learn about the major challenges that bring together the physical-chemical-mathematical sciences and the biological, medical and life sciences in general.
+- Learn about the major challenges that unite physical-chemical-mathematical sciences with biological, medical and life sciences in general.

 Knowledge control